Chemotechnique Diagnostics AB

 Specialist Series contains haptens that have high prevalence (frequency of occurance) in certain occupations, such as Paints, Adhesives, Dental, etc. There are also Specialist Series based on particular groups of chemicals found in the household, such as Cosmetics, Sun-Screens, Perfumes, Shoes, etc.

 The Patient may be asked by the Dermatologist to provide samples of substances that the Specialist suspects may be the problem haptens from the patients own workplace or own home.

 The combination of series (Baseline/Standard Series and/or Specialist Series and/or Patients own substances) will be determined by the Specialist, based on the specific patient history.

-To ensure that the hapten remains in direct contact with the skin for the time required (48 hours) to create a standardised controlled reaction, a Patch Test Chamber Strip is needed.
+To ensure that the hapten remains in direct contact with the skin for the time required (48 or 72 hours) to create a standardised controlled reaction, a Patch Test Chamber Strip is needed.

 A Patch Test Chamber Strip is composed of sets of chambers mounted on an adhesive tape.
 The purpose of the patch test chambers is to provide a defined area in which the skin will be exposed to the haptens during the testing.
 Due to the nature of patch testing it is important that the Patch Test Chamber Strips used have good occlusion to the skin and that they are made of inert materials that do not interfere with the haptens tested.